antoniofull/thexpatmagazine.com/src/pages/blog/2018-12-18-why-relocating-to-amsterdam-could-be-a-great-move-for-your-tech-career.md

 **Dangling the carrot for international talent**

 Average salaries for tech workers in Amsterdam are another alluring bonus offered by the city.
-Wages for IT pros [tend to be higher in Amsterdam than in many other European tech hub][1]s like London, Berlin, Paris, and Dublin; software developers, for example, can earn between €2,750 &#8211; €6,000 a month on average, depending on experience.
+Wages for IT pros [tend to be higher in Amsterdam than in many other European tech hub]s like London, Berlin, Paris, and Dublin; software developers, for example, can earn between €2,750 &#8211; €6,000 a month on average, depending on experience.

 Coupled with the competitive salaries, cost of living in Amsterdam is pretty attractive too; one of the lowest of all Europe’s capitals.
 Though it varies depending on where, and how, you live, generally €1,000 &#8211; €1,500 will be enough to cover essentials like rent, insurance, groceries, and public transport.